 Mark Powell, program and management consultant for the Albemarle Resource Conservation and Development Council, which develops and cares for paddle trails in the area, recommends kayaking as an activity for visitors who want to slow down, enjoy nature, see wildlife, and get in some great fishing.

-Rent a kayak at The Pelican Marina and head for one of the many paddling trails.
-A leisurely trip will take you down the river, into serene offshoots, and beneath tree canopies.
+A leisurely trip one one of the many paddling trails will take you down the river, into serene offshoots, and beneath tree canopies.
 Some of the trails are officially part of the NC Birding Trail, but you’re almost guaranteed to spot birds and other wildlife on any path you choose.
 “We have a lot of slow-moving creeks and rivers that are good paddling, especially in the spring and fall,” Powell says.
 “Paddlers will see bald eagles, lots of osprey, otters, and cypress and gum swamp forests with Spanish moss.”

 Spend a couple of hours floating down tributaries and marveling at the pristine natural beauty, or plan a multiday excursion and camp along the way.
 Powell recommends camping at the platforms on Goat Island on the Pasquotank River; other favorite paddle trails include the scenic Sawyer’s Creek Trail and the longer, more intimate Newbegun Creek Trail.
 Maps and information about the trails can be found here.